-The MFin program may be appropriate for recent undergraduates; those who have several years of work experience in the finance industry; or for engineers, mathematicians, physicists, computer programmers, or other high-tech professionals seeking a career change into the finance world.
+The MFin program may be appropriate for recent undergraduates; those who have several years of work experience in the finance industry; or for engineers, mathematicians, physicists, computer programmers, or other high-tech professionals seeking a career in the finance world.

 No single element of the application is more or less important than any other.
 Each application is evaluated as a whole.